kwonus/Quelle/Quelle-AVX.md

 Finally, any macros referenced within a macro definition are expanded prior to applying the new label.
 Therefore, subsequent redefinition of a previously referenced macro invocation has no effect upon the initial macro reference.
 We call this macro-determinism.
 Quelle determinism assures that all control settings are captured at the time that the label is applied to the macro.
 This further assures that the same search results are returned each time the macro is referenced.
 Here is an example.

-@set %span = 2
+@set span = 2

 in beginning || in_beginning

-@set %span = 3
+@set span = 3

-$in_beginning [1] < genesis:1:1
+#in_beginning [1] < genesis:1:1

 ***result:*** none

-However, if the user desires the current settings to be used instead, a specialized macro invocation ( #\* ) represents all currently persisted settings; just include it as the last element of the expression (as show below).
+However, if the user desires the current settings to be used instead, a specialized control setting [ ALL ] represents all currently persisted settings; just include it in the statement (as show below).

-$in_beginning #\* < genesis:1:1
+[ all ] #in_beginning < genesis:1:1

 ***result:*** Gen 1:1 In the beginning, God created ...

-Similarly, another specialized invocation ( $0 ) represents default values for all settings.
-As with all settings, even in the case of these specialized invocations, the last setting per expression wins.
+Similarly, another specialized invocation [default ] represents default values for all settings.
+As with [ all ] settings, even in the case of these specialized invocations, the last setting per expression wins.

 ##### Additional explicit macro commands:

 Two additional explicit commands exist whereby a macro can be manipulated.
 We saw above how they can be defined and referenced.
 There are two additional ways commands that operate on macros: expansion and deletion.
-In the last macro definition above where we created  $another-macro, the user could review an expansion by issuing this command:
+In the last macro definition above where we created  #another-macro, the user could review an expansion by issuing this command:

 @review another-macro